steqeq/0000/docs/how-to/rocm-for-hpc/index.rst

 science, genomics, geophysics, molecular dynamics, and physics computing.

-Refer to the resources in the following table for instructions on building, running, and deployment on ROCm-capable systems with AMD Instinct accelerators.
-Each build container provides parameters to specify different source code branches, release versions of ROCm, OpenMPI, UCX, and different versions Ubuntu to be built on.
+Refer to the resources in the following table for instructions on building, running, and deploying these applications on ROCm-capable systems with AMD Instinct accelerators.
+Each build container provides parameters to specify different source code branches, release versions of ROCm, OpenMPI, UCX, and Ubuntu versions.

 .. _hpc-apps: